 Stirrups greatly increased the rider’s ability to stay securely in the saddle and control the horse.
 It is argued, the invention of the stirrup was as important in the spread of modern civilizations, as the invention of the wheel or printing press.

-The earliest evidence of horse bridles was found during archaeological excavations in East and Central Asia of Bronze age settlements by Mongolian herders.
+The earliest evidence of horse bridles were found during archaeological excavations in East and Central Asia, of Bronze age settlements by Mongolian herders.

 Ever since the first horse was ridden there would have been a need to control the animal.
 From the first simple rope looped around the horse’s neck, the ability to control a horse was a huge step in their domestication and their use as transport and as cavalry in warfare.